Environmental Geoscience (International) (MESci)

 Fieldwork is an integral part of degrees at Cardiff’s School of Earth and Ocean Sciences, giving our students hands on experience in real field situations.
 The fieldwork programme has been designed to give students the widest range of field experiences linked to classroom-based teaching.
 Specialist equipment for working in the field and at sea will be provided by the School and students will be issued with specialist equipment appropriate for their degree after enrolment.

-Throughout Year 1 you will undertake various local day trips as well as a residential fieldtrip to Arran, learning field skills such as sedimentary logging, mapping and environmental analysis.
-Fieldwork is a major component of all degree schemes in Year 2, as an Environmental Geoscience student you will go on a residential trip to The Netherlands at the start of your 2nd Year as well as undertaking an extensive fieldwork programme of day trips around South Wales focussing on geomorphology, ecology, water and the impact of industrialisation.
+Throughout Year 1 you will undertake various local day trips as well as a residential fieldtrip to Pembrokeshire, learning field skills such as sedimentary logging, mapping and environmental analysis.
+Fieldwork is a major component of all degree schemes in Year 2, as an Environmental Geoscience student you will go on a residential trip to Portugal for geological mapping training and geoecology as well as undertaking an extensive fieldwork programme of day trips around South Wales focusing on geomorphology, ecology, water and the impact of industrialisation.
 As an MESci student you will also be expected to investigate an aspect of your fieldwork and produce and present a research poster to staff and students later in Year 2.

 Between Year 2 and Year 3 all students undertake a five week individual project, training for which has been undertaken throughout the year.
 As an Environmental Geoscientist you will either do an independent project or an independent placement project with a company.
 Every student will get supervision from a member of staff and depending where you are based you may also get a visit in the field.

-In Year 3 (for those of you not on the International scheme) the fieldwork programme is more research-led, focussing on interpretative skills, field techniques, teamwork projects and independent study.
-Again you will undertake field day trips to local areas and also a residential trip to Tenerife looking at hazards, climate and biomes.
-Those of you on the International scheme will find yourselves in one of our partner institutions (such as Miami, USA who currently offer a residential fieldtrip to Ecuador).
+In Year 3 those of you on the International scheme will find yourselves in one of our partner institutions (such as Miami, USA who currently offer a residential fieldtrip to Ecuador).

 In your final year when you are all back in Cardiff your residential fieldtrip takes place in an area in the UK or abroad selected by the student cohort.
 In recent years the MESci fieldtrip has taken place in northern Pennines, Malta, Ibiza, Scilly and Naples.
 Students carry out field-based projects designed by themselves, to explore their individual research interests with academic staff on hand to direct and help out.